 24-hours of design-packed goodness.
 What more could you ask for?

-Config 2022 – Figma's global design conference – got the whole team hyped this year.
+– Figma's global design conference – got the whole team hyped this year.
 Figma dropped a whole bunch of exciting new updates, so our Slack was popping off with excited designers nerding out on layer orders, baseline alignment and Figjam widgets.

 Missed the event or want to level up your Figma skills?
 Here are our design team's 7 favourite updates.